Optimal Encoding Schemes for Several Classes of Discrete Degraded Broadcast Channels

-By extending the input-symmetry and $F(\cdot)$ ideas of Wyner and Witsenhausen, this paper introduced and proved the optimality of the permutation encoding approach for input-symmetric DBCs and showed that natural encoding can achieve the boundary of the capacity region for the multi-user broadcast Z channel, any two-user group-additive DBC, and (by combining the previous two results) the two-user discrete multiplicative DBC.
-Along the way, this paper has provided closed-form expressions for the capacity regions of these DBCs.
+By extending the input-symmetry and conditional entropy bound ideas of Wyner and Witsenhausen, this paper introduced and proved the optimality of the permutation encoding approach for input-symmetric DBCs and showed that the natural encoding scheme can achieve the boundary of the capacity region for the multi-receiver broadcast Z channel, the two-receiver group-additive DBC, and (by combining the previous two results) the two-receiver discrete multiplication DBC.
+Along the way, this paper has provided closed-form expressions for the capacity regions of those DBCs.
 In conclusion, natural encoding achieves the capacity region of DBCs much more often that has been previously known.
 In fact, it would seem that there are more such cases where natural encoding achieves the DBC capacity region waiting to be identified.
 It remains an open problem to prove a general theorem establishing the optimality of natural encoding over a suitably large class of DBCs.
-The results of this paper also open interesting problems in channel coding to find practical channel codes for the DBCs examined in this paper.
+The results of this paper also open interesting problems in channel coding to find practical channel codes for the DBCs examined in this paper.}